 Promotions can be difficult to land

 McAfee offers plenty of opportunities to a wide range of employees.
 However, long hours are the trade-off for excellent compensation packages.

-For about 30 years, McAfee Inc. has guarded computers from cyberattack.
-The company’s security products offer threat detection, protection, and response for devices from a PC sitting on a desk at home to corporate networks to public, private, and hybrid cloud environments.
+For about 30 years, McAfee has guarded computers from cyberattack.
+The company's security products offer threat detection, protection, and response for devices from a PC sitting on a desk at home to corporate networks to public, private, and hybrid cloud environments.
 It offers security management, security event and information management, and security analytics.
 McAfee also manages data loss prevention, mobile security, host intrusion prevention, encryption, and e-mail security.
-The company sells directly and through resellers to corporations and consumers, as well as to original equipment manufacturers.
-TPG Capital owns 51% of McAfee and Intel Corp. owns the other 49%.
+The company sells directly and through resellers to corporations and consumers as well as to original equipment manufacturers.

 Change in Company Type